arni-inaba/asgi-request-id/README.md

 The request id is stored in a context variable and made available via `get_request_id`

-Finally, it is set as the `request_id` response header.
+Finally, it is set as the `request-id` response header.